 At our clinic, we treat patients whose symptoms linger for months or years after a head injury, a condition known as post-concussion syndrome.

 Every week, we help head injury patients recover from persistent symptoms.
 95% of our patients show statistically verified restoration of brain function by the end of one week.
-To discuss your specific injury, symptoms, and treatment options, schedule a free consultation with our team.
+To discuss your specific injury, symptoms, and treatment options, schedule a consultation with our team.

 How Should Your Heart Rate Behave?